guypersonalgithub/chat-client/README.md

 # The server

-To enter the client's GitHub, press [here](https://github.com/guypersonalgithub/chat-server)
+To enter the server's GitHub, press [here](https://github.com/guypersonalgithub/chat-server)

 # For additional projects